feross/arch/README.md

 If there is no *affirmative indication* that the architecture is 64-bit, then 32-bit will be assumed.
-This makes this package perfect for determining what installer exectuable to offer to desktop app users.
+This makes this package perfect for determining what installer executable to offer to desktop app users.
 If there is ambiguity, then the user will get the 32-bit installer, which will work fine even for a user with a 64-bit OS.